Timeframe: October 2022 – February 2024

 Organized crime has a negative impact on entire regions and produces significant amounts of illicit revenue and proceeds.
 Illicit financial flows have caused significant damage to the economy, society, and development in Moldova.
 Organized crime groups often use illicitly obtained revenue generated from one crime to fund and sponsor other serious crimes.

-As part of this, the project will:
+As part of this, the project:

 - Assessing Moldova’s ability to detect and interdict CBRNE material at border crossing points, and response mechanisms;